 In our early years of ministry, we were still figuring out who we were.
 We experimented with many different types of things.
 We were discovering our spiritual gifts.

 As the years passed, it became clear that God had given me the gifts of teaching and leadership.
 I also began to flow in a gift of faith.
-My deep passion and desire for pioneering work in new areas and for work with the unreached made me wonder if I may have an apostolic gifting as well.
+My deep passion and desire for pioneering work in new areas and for ministry among the unreached made me wonder if I might have an apostolic gifting as well.

-My husband’s gifts also became more clear as we worked in various roles.
+My husband’s gifts also became clearer as we worked in various roles.
 He is very strong in the gift of helps and hospitality.

 Wait!
 These were not the typical giftings that our denomination normally ascribed to men and women.
 Were we wrong to use these gifts?
 Should we try to be different or more “normal”?